 One of the interesting facts about Glasgow is that it has some of the most fascinating museums.
 They offer a rich cultural experience.
-International students in Glasgow can expand their knowledge and engage in history, science, and art by visiting popular science museums and modern art gallery museums in Glasgow.
+International students in Glasgow can expand their knowledge and engage in history, science, and art by visiting popular science museums and modern art galleries in Glasgow.
 Most of them have free entry or nominal fees to explore them.
-You can enjoy coffee and refreshments and shop for gift souvenirs too.
-Let’s explore some of the best museums in Glasgow and experience the vast collections of arts and artefacts from different periods and cultures.
+You can enjoy coffee and refreshments, and shop for gift souvenirs too.
+Let’s explore some of the best museums in Glasgow and experience the vast collections of art and artefacts from different periods and cultures.

 Science Museums in Glasgow